Hi I’m Brent Penfold and welcome again to my website.

 Well these are just my thoughts and I hope some will resonant with you while the balance may in time.

 As I’ve mentioned above I’m a trader first and foremost.
 Educating others is a secondary role.
-My newsletters and models represent an accumulation of my trading experience I hope others will enjoy benefiting from as much as I have.
+My newsletters, models and Daily Study Guides represent an accumulation of my trading experience I hope others will enjoy benefiting from as much as I have.

-If you have any questions you would like to ask me please fire away an email (see below) and I’ll try to answer them as quickly as possible.
+If you have any questions you would like to ask me please fire away via my CONTACT page and I’ll try to answer them as quickly as possible.

 Thank you for visiting my web site.